viljarsb/MIP_Protocol/README.md

 other nodes in the network and constructs routing-tables.
 This process is based on a Distance Vector Routing (DVR) scheme, with Poisoned Reverse loop protection.

 The repo also contains a simple mininet topology and some test programs.
-Tested on a virtual network hosted in mininet.
+The programs are tested on a virtual network hosted in mininet.